leonleroy/foundry-vtt-macros/README.md

 All of them are ItemMacros

 - Goodberry: Creates a consumable item at actor with auto-destroy.
 Item destroys automaticly after 24hrs.
 No targeting is needed neither for spell nor for item itself.
 - Hex: Fully automated Hex macro, creates "Hex Transfer feat." after casting.
-Automatically expires at the end of spell duration.
 - Hold Monster: Ignores humanoid and undead NPCs.
 Requests saves until succeed.
-Automaticly expires at the end of spell duration.
 - Hold Person: Ignores non-humanoid NPCs.
 Requests saves until succeed.
-Automaticly expires at the end of spell duration.
 - Shocking Graps: Searches in the definition of equipped armor for "metal" and sets advantage accordingly.
 - Sleep: Ignores undeads, constructs everyone with Fey ancestry or "Sleep" immunity, already asleep.
 - Sleep CE: Same as Sleep but using Dfred's Convenient Effects
-- Spiritual Weapon: Fully automated, creates an actor and adds it to the tracker, inititative will be the same as the caster's but subtracts 0.01.
-Automaticly expires at the end of spell duration.
+- Spiritual Weapon: Fully automated, creates an actor, you can decide to add it to a tracker.
 - Toll the Dead

 # Feats

 - Colossus Slayer: Fully automated macro
 - Piercer: Auto-Piercer option: reroll on natural 1, not showing confirmation dialogue when max value was rolled.
-- WildShape: Fully automated Wildshape macro, creates "Reverse Wildshape" feat. after casting.
-Automatically expires at the end of spell duration.
+- WildShape: Fully automated Wildshape macro, creates "Reverse Wildshape" feat.
+If "Combat Wild Shape" is assigned to the caster adds "Selfheal" spell.